£26,000 - £32,000 depending on experience

 WCMC is committed to promoting equality of opportunity for all staff and job applicants.
 We aim to create a supportive and inclusive working environment in which all individuals are able to make best use of their skills, free from discrimination or harassment, and in which all decisions are based on merit.
 We do not discriminate against staff on the basis of age; race; sex; disability; gender reassignment, marriage or civil partnership, pregnancy and maternity; religion; faith or belief.

 If you are looking for a rewarding and challenging post where you can impress us with your scientific writing and communication and outreach skills, we want to hear from you.
-Please complete our application form and send it together with your CV and a short covering letter through the link below by 18th March 2021.
-UNEP-WCMC is an equal opportunities employer.
-This is not a UN post.
-Applicants must be able to evidence the right to work in the UK.
+Please complete our application form, personal details form and send it together with your CV and a short covering letter through the link on our website below by 28th June 2021.
+Please note that this is a position with WCMC the UK-registered charity, and is not a position working for the United Nations.
+It is a UK based role and the successful applicant will be expected to reside within commuting distance of Cambridge and within the UK.
+Some of our roles are eligible for visa sponsorship, providing the relevant sponsorship criteria are met.